Nana Ama Mcbrown to testify in Bulldog’s trial

 The new facts as presented by prosecution were that the complainants in the case are citizens and regular viewers of UTV programme dubbed "United Showbiz,” hosted by Nana Ama Agyemang Mcbrown, which is live every Saturday between the hours of 2100 and 1100.

-The prosecution said on January 9, this year, the programme was aired on UTV as usual and the accused was one of the panelists who appeared on the show.
+The prosecution said on January 9, this year, the programme was aired on UTV as usual and the accused was one of the panellists who appeared on the show.

 The prosecution said on January 12, this year, Hanson was handed over to the Police by the National Intelligence Bureau for investigations.